Rasic2/gvasp/docs/source/functions/submit/freq.rst

 Frequency calculation is often used to check imaginary frequency, IR spectrum modelling, free energy correction and so on.

-Likewise the :ref:`optimization <optimization>` task, you can also use :program:`QVasp` to handle its inputs, just run the command:
+Likewise the :ref:`optimization <optimization>` task, you can also use :program:`GVasp` to handle its inputs, just run the command:

 .. code-block:: bash

-    QVasp submit freq
+    gvasp submit freq

 specify potential
 -------------------